Paramedic to RN

 - If not already a current HCC student, submit an HCC application for admission

 - Pass the Clinical Nursing Admission Assessment - the minimum qualifying score on the HESI Clinical Nursing Admission Assessment score is an overall 70%.

 - Complete the required coursework with appropriate minimum GPA.

-- Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Request Form and submit it to the Office of Admissions and Advising (RCF-242).
+- Have Prior Credit: Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Request Form and submit it to the Office of Admissions and Advising (RCF-242).

 - Hold an active, unencumbered National Registered Paramedic License from the National Registry of EMT.

 - Complete a supplemental application for the Paramedic to RN Pathways program and submit online.
 The application fee for this program is $25.
 Applications will be available between September 15 through February 15 each school year, with the February date as the final deadline.